brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 small fees on each Bitcoin transaction.
 These are expected to be significantly smaller than bank or credit card fees.
-1. The number of nodes participating in Bitcoin mining today means it is not practical or cost effective to try to do mining on your home computer.
+1. The number of nodes participating in Bitcoin mining today means it is not practical or cost-effective to try to do mining on your home computer.
 Instead, the recommendation is to join a mining pool and even invest in dedicated hardware (see [bitcoinmining.com](http://bitcoinmining.com/) for more info).